fybrik/fybrik/website/content/docs/usage/notebook-sample/index.md

 The policies can be found at `third_party/opa/opa-policy.rego`.

-## Setting up and running Kubeflow notebook
+## Setup the notebook

 Next you will create a Kubeflow notebook server and a notebook with the business logic for creating a fraud detection model.
-Then, you will deploy a {{< name >}} runtime environment for the notebook by creating a `M4DApplication` resource that references the `data.csv` data set that was registered in the data catalog.
-This allows the code in the notebook to read the data and policies to seamlessly be applied before the data reaches the notebook server.

 1. Create a port-forward to communicate with Kubeflow:
     ```bash